Maximizing the value of books in Math lessons

 This question could be asked by cueing the book title or the visuals on the book cover.

-This discussion should be kept to a minimum, just enough to pique their interest for the book.
+This discussion should be kept to a minimum too, just enough to pique their interest for the book.

-If there are any inputs that you know will be mentioned later, be sure to do a mental note of who and what was said (see section on ‘After reading’).
+If there are any inputs that you know will be revisited later, be sure to do a mental note of who and what was said (see section on ‘After reading‘).
+You can also write it on the whiteboard.
+This shows the kids that their thoughts are valued!

-If you’re unsure what question(s) to pose, try working backwards.
-What is the key takeaway you want the kids to have?
+If you’re unsure what question(s) to pose, try working backwards:

 While reading